L4COUR/L4COUR_AU_Aesthetic-Programming/Mini_Ex3/README.md

 The audio-signal must be split in two for the phasing to happen. then one of the split signals are altered in speed and pitch. when the two audio-signals are played simultaniously what then creates the artifacts in the sound is a mixture of sound waves cancelling each other out, which occours whenever two waves with the same mirrored positive and negative amplitude happens at the same time. then there is also the offset in phase of the waves in relation to each other which resonate with each other essentialy creating a new waveform. all these things combined is what we perceive as the phasing effect.

 **Visual representation of the phasing effect in code:**
+Since I have explained what phasing is and how i used it upon the audio-clips in the code.
+Will i now move on to the visual side of the code, which proved to be quite a challenge figuring out how to do.
+So in my earlier versions of the code I didnt know how I was supposed to make the throbbers sync with the audio, so I did a lot of unecessary work where I used a BPM tap-counter and then tapped in the timing of one revolution of the throbber, however this was quite a stupid and unthoughtful way of doing it.
+What would often happen was that the throbber would get totally out of sync with the audio playing. it was only a few days before hand in that i found i useful function in the p5.sound library ```currentTime()```which enabled me to use the current time in the audio-clips as a variable, which solved my timing issues.
+I then combined the ```currentTime()``` with the ```rotate()```which synchronized the time of the audio-clips with the rotation of the throbbers.

 **The Code:**